Wednesday, November 28, 2007

 Electronic competition

-But online media continues to be a major alternative to traditional print, and this kind of innovation really threatens to date printed news as nostalgia
+But online media continues to be a major alternative to traditional print, and this kind of innovation really threatens to date printed news as nostalgia instead of cutting-edge.

 Obviously with a $400 price tag, I don't expect Kindle to abolish the print version of the New York Times any time soon.
 But there are some distinct environmental- and convenience-related benefits to investing.